riywo/b-plus-tree/README.md

     5. Write to the file

 ## Not optimized split
 Currently, there is only one split strategy: middle of size.
-This is the best approach for random insert since a new KeyValue comes random place.
+This is the best approach for random insert since a new KeyValue comes random place and half split pages could be filled.

-However, if the insert is in order (ascending), it is not optimized.
-Because a new KeyValue is always inserted to the right side, all nodes are left with half usage.
+However, if the insert is in order (both ascending and descending), it is not optimized.
+Because a new KeyValue is always inserted to one node, rest of nodes are left with half usage.

-Also, the current logic is not optimized for the left-edge Node.
+InnoDB has an optimization to solve this problem.
+See this post.